Fly fact sheet | Field of Mars EEC

 Habitat – Flies live in gardens, bushland, wetlands, flowers, leaf litter, compost, damp soil and many other habitats.

 Life cycle – Flies have complete metamorphosis: egg, larva, pupa and adult.
+Lifespan varies widely between species.

-Close-up photo of a fly resting on a leaf, showing its large eyes, legs and wings.
+Close-up photo of a soldier fly resting on a leaf, showing its large eyes, legs and wings.
 Flies have one pair of wings, six legs and large compound eyes.

 Where do flies live?